DavidNash2024/Win32xx/samples/Picture/Readme.txt

 About iPicture.
-iPicture is a COM interface, so COM should be initialized before it is used. iPicture manages a picture object and its properties.
+iPicture manages a picture object and its properties.
 It can work with bitmaps, icons, and metafiles.
 The program can also load gif and jpeg files, but these will be converted to bitmaps.